Running Brave: Billy Mills Background

 Billy Mills was born on an Indian reservation in South Dakota named Pine Ridge.
 As Mills grew up, he never knew that his family lived in poverty, and he did not get to experience the life of an American child.
 Mills would leave the reservation with his family and experience an unsettling amount of racism due to Mills being Native American.
 As he was growing up, Mills had a stellar school system for his part of the reservation, but he never learned what it was actually like outside of the reservation, and what it meant to live the “American Dream”.
 As a child, Mills was always an extremely active kid; he would constantly go on long bike rides and swim across lakes and bodies of water with his friends.
 He claims that most of his cardiovascular strength is attributed to the amount of time he spent running around and building stamina as a child.

-When Mills was eight years old, his mother passed away, and then four years later, when Mills was twelve, his father passed away as well.
+When Mills was eight years old, his mother died, and then four years later, when Mills was twelve, his father died as well.
 Due to this, Mills was sent to a Native American boarding school in Lawrence, Kansas, where he started to run.
 As Mills ran throughout his high school years, he began to become a standout runner and was able to earn a scholarship to run at the University of Kansas.

 As Mills spent four years at the University of Kansas, he experienced many hardships and racial outstrikes against him, because it was extremely uncommon to see a Native American runner.
 Mills claims that his support system at Kansas was the reason why he found success, and that his teammates and coaching staff always had his back when he faced racial discrimination.
 When Mills was at Kansas, he was a three-time All-American and helped the Jayhawks win two national championships.

 After Mills graduated from Kansas, he joined the United States Marines, hoping to work to be an officer.
 Although he was enlisting in the Marines, he was still training for the Olympic Games in Tokyo.
 He went on countless amounts of 25-mile runs and pushed his body to be in the best shape possible.
 He qualified for the 10,000-meter race and was determined to win gold to prove all the people wrong who said he could not do it.

 Mills proved the world wrong and won a gold medal in the 10,000-meter race in dramatic fashion.
 Up to the present day, Mills is still the only American to win gold in the 10,000-meter.
-Now, Mills created and works for a non-profit organization named Running Strong for the Native American Youth, where he provides ten $10,000 scholarships to Naive American kids to make their dreams and aspirations come true.
+Now, Mills created and works for a non-profit organization named Running Strong for the Native American Youth, where he provides ten $10,000 scholarships to Native American kids to make their dreams and aspirations come true.
 In 2012, President Barack Obama heard about Mills' story and awarded him a Presidential Citizens Award for his work with the Native American youth.